Male Pattern Baldness: Symptoms and Causes

 What is Male Pattern Baldness?

-Although androgenic alopecia is most common in middle-aged and older men, it can occur at any age.
-Many men notice the early signs of baldness, such as a receding hairline or diffuse thinning, at some point in their 20s and 30s (more on that later).
+Although male pattern baldness is most common in middle-aged and older men, it can occur at any age.
+Many men notice the early signs of male pattern baldness, such as a receding hairline or diffuse thinning, at some point in their 20s and 30s.

-However, not all hair loss in younger men is male pattern baldness.
-Other reasons for hair loss under 25 include stress, anxiety and traumatic experiences, medical conditions, certain medications and, in some cases, nutritional deficiencies.
+Not all hair loss in younger men is male pattern baldness.
+Other reasons for hair loss under 25 include stress, anxiety and traumatic experiences, medical conditions, certain medications, and in some cases, nutritional deficiencies.

 Male Pattern Baldness Symptoms